lilsharu/course-notes/Linking.md

 When you're linking to something in the Text Section, the process followed is simple:

 - Since all text is grouped together, calculate how many lines from the beginning were added before the file that you're linking too.
-Then, add the value from the symbol table to this calculation.
+Then, add the value from the symbol table to this calculation (if relevant)
-- Set the "immediate" value to this newly calculated value, ignoring what was previously there.
+- Add this calculated value to the "immediate" value of the instruction.

 ## Linking to Data